-Erica Wagner, Vice President, is the Service Learning Coordinator in the Career Resource Center at SUNY New Paltz.
+Erica Wagner, President, is the Service Learning Coordinator in the Career Resource Center at SUNY New Paltz.
 She holds a Bachelor’s degree in Music Industry from SUNY Oneonta and a Master’s degree in Humanistic/Multicultural Education from SUNY New Paltz.
 A lifelong volunteer, Erica was an active member of the Girl Scouts for 13 years.
 While at SUNY Oneonta, she joined Alpha Phi Omega, a national co-ed community service fraternity and volunteered hundreds of hours with local soup kitchens, blood drives, and other community organizations.
 In her current position at the college, Erica has the opportunity to work with New Paltz students who want to get involved in their community and gain valuable experience through volunteer work.
 Her goal is to encourage greater numbers of students to become involved as volunteers in order to build a culture of citizenship and service at SUNY New Paltz.
 She has created and implemented many new volunteer programs at SUNY New Paltz including the annual Volunteer Fair, Alternative Spring Break, and Saturdays of Service.
 A lifelong resident of the Hudson Valley, Erica currently lives with her husband and two cats in Newburgh, NY.

 John Albright, Treasurer, is an engineer for Applied Materials at SUNY Polytechnic Institute in Albany.
 He has been an engineer for the past 19 years in the semiconductor industry.
 John’s experience includes; writing technical procedures and troubleshooting guides, planning and budgeting engineering activities and expenses for semiconductor equipment, complex data analysis and technical support to a team of engineers.
 He is a lifelong resident of Ulster County and has been a regular volunteer with the Farm to Food Pantry Program and UlsterCorps Zombie Escape since 2013.
-He lives in Stone Ridge with his partner, two children, and two pets.
+He lives in Stone Ridge with his wife, two children, and two pets.

 Ethan Burwell is a lifelong Ulster County resident.
 A gradation of SUNY Ulster’s Nursing program and Cornell University’s Atmospheric Science program, helping others has always been of great importance to him.
 His work with UlsterCorps has spanned multiple projects, including the 2009 Harvesting A Lifetime initative, public fire safety campaigns, and organization of the 2014 Ulster County Volunteer Expo.